 Turbidity Levels: Turbidity is a measure of cloudiness or suspended colloidal matter (silt).
 Excessive turbidity can interfere with water disinfection.
 Monitoring of turbidity is done continuously at the Bucksport water treatment plant.
 The standard for turbidity requires that 95% of all readings in each month be less than 0.3 NTU and a single day maximum of 1 NTU.
-These standards were met in 2022.
-The highest single value was 0.09 NTU which occurred in November and December.
+These standards were met in 2023.
+The highest single value was 0.18 NTU which occurred in December.

-Microbiological Contaminants: During 2022, none of the 24 distribution system samples tested positive for coliform bacteria.
-Total coliform bacteria are naturally present in the environment.
+Microbiological Contaminants: During 2023, none of the 24 distribution system samples tested positive for coliform bacteria.
+Total coliform bacteria are naturally present in the environment and are an indicator of disinfection effectiveness.

-Violations: No violations in 2022.
+Violations: No violations in 2023.